Laws of Motion MCQ for NEET

 (c) third law

-(d) all the laws
+(d) all of Newton’s laws

 Option c – third law